Updated: February 24, 2023.

 - Content: Scope and freshness of the content.
 This includes both the total number of documents that can be indexed and the interval at which new content is added to the website.

 - Prioritizing content: Important content should receive the most links, both internally and externally.
 This helps the crawler quickly identify and process important documents.

 - Control indexing: Not all pages need to be included in the index.
 By excluding some subpages, you can direct the page crawler to important pages that you want to be indexed first.

 - Speed: Google likes fast websites.
 Therefore, it should be the priority of every webmaster to have their website load as fast as possible.

-⚡ Make sure to check my Google page experience audit to learn how to optimize your site for Google page experience signals.
+⚡ Make sure to check my Google page experience audit and Core Web Vitals audit to learn how to optimize your site for Google page experience signals.